Isomorphisms of $\beta$-Dyson's Brownian motion with Brownian local time: Abstract

 \section{Abstract}

-We show that the Brydges-Fröhlich-Spencer-Dynkin and the Le Jan's isomorphisms between the Gaussian free fields and the occupation times of symmetric Markov processes generalizes to $\beta$-Dyson's Brownian motion.
+We show that the Brydges-Fröhlich-Spencer-Dynkin and the Le Jan's isomorphisms between the Gaussian free fields and the occupation times of symmetric Markov processes generalize to the $\beta$-Dyson's Brownian motion.
 For $\beta\in\{1,2,4\}$ this is a consequence of the Gaussian case, however the relation holds for general $\beta$.
-We further raise the question whether there is an analogue of $\beta$-Dyson's Brownian motion on general electrical networks, interpolating and extrapolating the fields of eigenvalues in matrix valued Gaussian free fields.
+We further raise the question whether there is an analogue of $\beta$-Dyson's Brownian motion on general electrical networks, interpolating and extrapolating the fields of eigenvalues in matrix-valued Gaussian free fields.
 In the case $n=2$ we give a simple construction.

 \keywords{Dyson's Brownian motion, Gaussian beta ensembles, Gaussian free field, isomorphism theorems, local time, permanental fields, topological expansion }